isomerpages/pa-bukitcanberra/_volunteer-programmes/Caring for Our Community/Home Visit to Socially Vulnerable Seniors.md

 	<tr>
 		<td>
 			<b>Programme Description:</b><br>
 			   TOUCH Active Ageing (TAA) empowers seniors to lead fulfilling lives as they learn to stay physically active and socially connected.
 We believe that every senior - regardless of their age, ability or physical status - can be equipped as a resource to help others.
-Every Thursday, the centre will gather the seniors who stay in Sembawang to join us in a game of Bingo.
-We are looking for someone that enjoys cooking dessert or light refreshments to assist us.
+For seniors with low or no social support, TAA will partner with volunteers to visit these seniors regularly.
+We are looking for Volunteers to befriend seniors and their caregivers by providing social support through regular visits, phone calls and engagement.
 		</td>
 	</tr>
 </table>